deArrudal/blacklist_project/blacklist_monitor/README.md

 - Uses a Bloom filter for fast, memory-efficient IP lookups.
 - Monitors all network interfaces using `pcapy` and `dpkt`.
 - Notifies the user of suspicious traffic via desktop notifications.
+- Blocks incoming connection attempts from blacklisted IPs using nftables.
 - Logs all events to disk for auditing.

 ## Project Structure